Microsoft Office Add-In Developer

 }

 The event.completed() call is critical.
 Every event handler must call this method to signal that processing is finished.
 Failing to do so will cause the Office host to time out, degrading the user experience.
+After finished testing, developers should select stop previewing to properly close the add-in and clear any associated resources.

 Enterprise Use Cases for Event-Based Activation